mtvector/py-multi-seq/README.md

 ## Installation

 Clone this repository.
-The scripts within also depend on `python >= 3.7` and the following packages which can be installed with:
+The scripts within also depend on `python >= 3.7` which can be installed in a new `multiseq` environment using:
-`pip install pandas numpy scipy fuzzywuzzy tqdm sparse_dot_topn scanpy natsort`
+`conda env create -f environment.yml`

 You will need the cellranger cell barcodes file before running.
 You can in theory modify the MultiseqIndices.txt along with the read length parameters for custom barcodes in the reads.